Once installation locations have been selected, it is important that the specific placement of each sign is considered and clearly identified.

 - Trail groups are encouraged to use stainless steel or galvanized fasteners when mounting signs, as they will prevent against rust staining the signs over time.

 - Whenever possible, signs are to be affixed to their own post.
-TGT signs should never be affixed to an existing road sign, unless prior authorization has been granted.
+Trans Canada Trail signs should never be affixed to an existing road sign, unless prior authorization has been granted.

 What about regulatory signage?